Fresh Run Early Spring Salmon

 Most of the Scottish salmon fishing fraternity prefer the later Spring months when there are more fish about and the water levels are down with warmer more tolerable air temperatures.
-Personally as a former River Tay professional ghillie I'd be scratching at the back door of the house like a demented werewolf to get out and into the Tay's fresh air at this time of year for the chance of a real fish which I know only too well are always present in the Tay during that time of the fishing season.
+Personally as a seasoned professional River Tay ghillie I'd be scratching at the door of the house like a demented werewolf to get out and into the Tay's fresh air during the early months of the year for the chance of a real fish which I know only too well are always present in the Tay during that time of the fishing season.

 The Early Spring Salmon Challenge

 During the early Spring when higher water conditions and fewer salmon are present to target it increases the cubic foot of water to salmon ratio which is a great time of year to hone your persistency & river water coverage skill levels to be in with a fair chance of success.
 This time of year separates the men from the boys as the men will be out there where it matters and the boys will be thinking up different excuses why they shouldn't be.
-The men however understand the exceptional prize they are playing for and have deep routed faith in the presence of these specimen Tay salmon and that's the main difference.
+The real salmon men however understand the exceptional prize they are playing for and have deep routed faith in the presence of these specimen Tay salmon and that's the main difference.

 The Scottish River Opening Days

-While the opening day ceremonies on all the Scottish rivers are heavily attended it amazes me how the thousands of anglers who show up for the celebrations are mainly nowhere to be seen for the following 2 or 3 months.
-This year on the Tay the rising coloured water conditions ruined any real chances of success on the 15th of January which was a shame but a brilliant basic lesson from the salmon river who cares not a jot for big attendances, river reports or TV cameras.
+While the opening day ceremonies on all the Scottish rivers are heavily attended it amazes me how the thousands of anglers who show up for the celebrations are then mainly nowhere to be seen for the following 2 or 3 months.
+This year on the Tay rising coloured water conditions ruined any real chances of success on the 15th of January which was a shame but a brilliant basic lesson from the salmon river who cares not a jot for well attended ceremonies, river reports or even TV cameras.